What Does Drivetrain Malfunction Mean on a BMW?

 Xem Ngay

-How long can I drive in limp mode?
+How long can I drive after the drivetrain malfunction warning appears?

 References